MXET/resources/home.md

   </details>

-## More Open Projects
+## More Designs

-Please note OpenLab specifically is the largest of these repositories.
-It's all about building good functional labs.
+OpenLab specifically is the largest of these repositories.
+It's all about building good engineering labs.
 It has info about organizing, lists of tools, and some videos for Makers.

 >
 > More opensource design projects for specific categories: